Frequently Asked Questions

 Avoid overly long or complex prompts - the AI can lose focus if given too many instructions at once.
 Start with one or two key requirements and add more as you test the results.

-If you are importing products with many options or from sites with complex variant structures, switch to Quality mode in the Customize menu.
-You can also enable Aggressive variant detection for the best results on tricky product pages.
+If you are importing products with many options or from sites with complex variant structures, switch to Quality mode.
+You can also change the "Variant detection mode" from Balanced to Aggressive for the best results on tricky product pages - Aggressive prioritises finding the maximum number of variants and may include inferred options.

 Products are often imported as Drafts by default so you can review them before they go live.